 This Turkey Stuffing Recipe is a must make for Thanksgiving and Christmas!
-Your holiday table wouldn’t be complete without Turkey Stuffing and I’m here to show you how to make homemade stuffing!
+Your holiday table wouldn’t be complete without Homemade Turkey Stuffing and I’m here to show you how to make homemade stuffing!
 You cannot go wrong with this classic stuffing during the holidays.
-This Classic Stuffing has so much flavor, crunch, and goodness.
+This Classic Stuffing Recipe has so much flavor, crunch, and goodness.

 Yes, it’s technically turkey dressing.
 You can call it whatever you like but I’m pretty confident you’ll be calling it delicious and perfect by the end of the holiday season.
 This Homemade Stuffing Recipe is a winner!

-Homemade Stuffing is nice when cooked inside a turkey, but that’s all too complicated for my liking.
-Plus I’ve found that it can get a little sticky and mushy when all cooked together.
+Homemade Stuffing is nice when cooked inside of a turkey, but that’s all too complicated for my liking.
+Plus I’ve found that it can get a little sticky and mushy when it’s all cooked together.
 Cooking the stuffing (dressing?) separately in the oven gets the crispy baked ends on the bread, adds that extra crunch, and keeps things from getting soggy.